department-of-veterans-affairs/vagov-content/pages/disability/file-an-appeal/board-of-veterans-appeals.md

 <div class="va-introtext">

-Find out what happens at a Board of Veterans’ Appeals hearing—and how to request one if you want a Veterans Law Judge to discuss your appeal.
+You can request a hearing with a Veterans Law Judge using the Appeal to Board of Veterans' Appeals (VA Form 9).

 </div>